Naomikh/Booking-System/README.md

 2. Ensure WordPress Files Are in the Correct Directory:
   * Ensure that your WordPress files (like index.php, wp-config.php, etc.) are located in the correct folder inside htdocs and not in a subfolder where XAMPP’s default page could be served.

+3 .
+Navigate to the cloned repository folder in your browser (e.g., http://localhost/wordpress-website).

 #   SUMMARY